 Like merchant cash advances, working capital loans can be repaid in small, daily, manageable repayments.
 But unlike merchant cash advances, working capital loans are legally loans, which mean that you have the benefit of state usury law on your side, and you’re protected from predatory practices.

 Even if you qualify for a business loan from a traditional bank, working capital loans are much quicker, easier to qualify for and have no restrictions on the use of your funds.
-Mulligan Funding specializes in providing the flexible funding solutions for small business cash advances.
+Mulligan Funding specializes in providing flexible funding solutions for small businesses.

 Working capital loans are highly flexible and a good choice for small businesses of many types, such as HVAC, restaurants, auto repair, and more.
 They also aren’t subject to the credit card and debit card transaction restrictions that come with merchant cash advances.